ethandacat/bot-beta/README.md

 ## Changelog:
 ```
+March 2, 2025
+Version 1.4.5: Fixed 404 error for XKCD and a BUNCH of blacklisted XKCDs.

 March 1, 2025
 Version 1.4.4: Patched non-BMP error notifying the users that non-BMP characters are not supported.